woowacourse/react-modules/hooks/README.md

 }
 ```

+> 💡 The input value for this hook can only be in upper case English letters, and will be automatically capitalized when lower case letters are entered.
+If an invalid value is entered, it will not be entered and ownerNameError will be returned.

 ### Return Value

 | Return Value                                           | type     | description                                                                                                                                                   |
 | ------------------------------------------------------ | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `{ ownerName, ownerNameError, handleChangeOwnerName }` | `object` | Contains owner Name(`string`), ownerNameError(`{isError : boolean; errorMessage : string;}`), and handleChangeOwnerName(`(value : string) => void`) function. |

+---

 ## useCVCNumber